afettouhi/WebScrapingwithPython-py38/README.md

 # Web Scraping with Python: Collecting More Data from the Modern Web

-Code examples from
+Code examples from the book
-"Web Scraping with Python: Collecting More Data from the Modern Web" book by Ryan Mitchell.
+"Web Scraping with Python: Collecting More Data from the Modern Web" by Ryan Mitchell.

 https://www.oreilly.com/catalog/errata.csp?isbn=9781491985571